utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 5. User clicks on submit
 6. System sends an account recovery email to the user
 7. User opens link
 8. System redirects it to a screen to recover password
+9. User fills the fields
+10. User clicks on submit

 ### Extentions:

-- System detects unfilled fields on the form
+- 5a.
+System detects unfilled fields on the form
-- System asks the user to fulfill the unfilled fields
+- 5a1.
+System asks the user to fulfill the unfilled fields
-- User fills the fields
+- 5a2.
+User fills the fields
 - Repeat until user sends
-- Unfilled Password field
-- Unfilled Repeat Password field
-- Password do not match
+- 10a.
+System detects unfilled fields on the form
+- 10a1.
+System asks the user to fulfill the unfilled fields
+- 10a2.
+User fills the fields
-- User cancels request
+- *a User cancels request
-- System redirects user back to the dashboard
+- *a1.
+System redirects user back to the dashboard

 ![](uc06.png)